My sundried vegetables are the best! (Photo copyright © by Kaj Halberg)

 Female northern sea lion, Oregon, United States.
 (Photo copyright © by Kaj Halberg)

-School teacher on the island of Kwale, Tanzania.
+Friendly school teacher on the island of Kwale, Tanzania.
 (Photo copyright © by Kaj Halberg)

 Hyraxes, which resemble large guinea pigs, are two genera in the family Procaviidae, the only living family within the order Hyracoidea, which is distantly related to elephants.
 One genus is Dendrohyrax, the tree hyraxes, comprising three species, which are distributed in sub-Saharan Africa.